Internet rap: 2000s–2010s: Blog era

 In the late 2000s, influential rappers like Lil Wayne and Soulja Boy were the first to embrace social media, with the latter being credited as the first rapper to have a Twitter account.
+At the time, the Internet was a novelty that hadn't yet been implemented into the music industry.
+Artists such as Soulja Boy who were growing up with the early stages of social media used it for their image.

 Wayne and Soulja Boy helped redefine hip-hop through their approaches to online distribution, as their popularity grew largely from freely sharing songs through online music videos, demonstrating to the hip hop music industry that uploading your songs for free on the internet could effectively build a fan base and generate profit, which was an unpopular idea at the time.
 Writer Kyle Kramer of Vice, stated:

 [...] the lawlessness of the internet matched the disorder of Wayne’s music and the frenzy with which he was working.
 He was incredible precisely because he wasn’t following a formula for success, because his best verse might be a throwaway two-minute freestyle over someone else’s beat.
 Just like hip-hop had done in its earliest years, just as the internet itself seemed to do, Lil Wayne in 2007 promised creativity unbounded by any rules.

 Internet rap music was originally referred to as "blog rap" due to hip-hop artists in the 2000s primarily distributing their music through the early online blogosphere, artists in other genres would also proliferate through blogs which led to the emergence of early online music scenes like blog rock and bloghouse.
 Early internet rappers operated primarily on the early social media platform Myspace as well as mixtape-sharing site DatPiff, which became an influential hub for the movement.
 Artists like Soulja Boy drew influence from early 2000s hip-hop subgenres such as crunk and snap rap.
 Artists such as Asher Roth, B.o.B, Kid Cudi, Mickey Factz, Wale, and Charles Hamilton who released music and gained attention primarily through music blogs stood out amongst their contemporaries.

+Lil B, credited as "the godfather of internet rap".

-By 2009, influential rapper Lil B emerged, with his success largely linked to internet virality and an embrace of broader online trends, while Lil B and his producer Clams Casino have been credited with pioneering the trap-based subgenre of cloud rap (a term coined by Lil B).
+By 2009, influential rapper Lil B emerged, with his success largely linked to internet virality and an embrace of broader online trends, while Lil B and his producer Clams Casino have been credited with pioneering the trap-based subgenre of cloud rap.
 His popularity inspired a generation of internet-based rappers who drew influence from online spaces, movements, memes, and digital culture.
 He has influenced multiple other rappers, with record producer Metro Boomin stating on Twitter: "Lil B is responsible for a lot of careers man.
 A true hip hop pioneer".

 Lil B has been credited as "the godfather of internet rap," and influencing a whole generation of online rap artists.
+British magazine Dazed stated "he's the father of 'Internet rap' and probably follows you on Twitter".